 FY2018 OUTLOOK AND GUIDANCE

-TAG Oil is estimating that FY2018 revenue from operations will be $28 million, with production averaging approximately 1,400 boe/d (75% oil).
-The Company expects to exit FY2018 with production of approximately 1,900 boe/d.
-This guidance is based on TAG Oil’s optimization of in-field opportunities and existing production, and assumes a Brent oil price for the year of US$55 per bbl.
-An increase in oil prices or success from any of the five planned exploration wells to be drilled in the next 12 months would have a positive impact on this guidance.
-Should oil prices remain significantly below US$55 per bbl for any length of time, TAG Oil may reduce its capital program and/or activities to protect its balance sheet.
+TAG Oil is estimating that FY2019 revenue from operations will be $32.7 million, with production averaging approximately 1,300 boe/d (75% oil).
+TAG Oil expects to exit FY2019 with production of approximately 1,700 boe/d.
+This guidance is based on TAG Oil’s optimization of in-field opportunities and existing production, and assumes a Brent oil price for the year of US$65 per bbl.
+A sustained increase in oil prices would have a positive impact on this guidance.
+Should oil prices fall significantly below US$65 per bbl for any length of time, TAG Oil may reduce its capital program and/or activities to protect its balance sheet.

 About TAG Oil Ltd.

 TAG Oil (https://tagoil.com/) is an international oil and gas explorer with established high netback production, development and exploration assets, including production infrastructure in New Zealand and Australia.
 TAG Oil is poised for significant reserve and production growth with several oil and gas fields under development and high-impact exploration in proven oil and gas fairways.
 TAG Oil currently has 85,282,252 shares outstanding.

 Cautionary Note Regarding Forward-Looking Statements and Disclaimer